WCHS-TV: Dish Network

 Sinclair and Dish Network were both in a brief dispute over retransmission fees on May 17, 2005.
 This dispute was resolved on May 20 and the notice was taken down.

 Suddenlink Communications

 In summer 2006, Charter Communications streamlined its operations which included selling off portions of its cable system which were "geographically non-strategic".
-Charter accounts in WCHS' market area were purchased by Suddenlink Communications (formerly known as Cebridge).
-Sinclair requested a $40 million one time fee and a $1 per sub per month fee from Suddenlink for retransmission rights of WCHS and WVAH on the Suddenlink cable system.
-This led to a protracted media battle between the two companies and Sinclair pulled the two stations off-the-air in the Beckley market.
-After several weeks of negotiations, the two companies reached an agreement allowing WCHS and WVAH to continue transmission over the Suddenlink cable system.
+Charter accounts in the Charleston–Huntington area were purchased by Suddenlink Communications (formerly known as Cebridge).
+Sinclair requested a $40 million one time fee and a $1 per sub per month fee from Suddenlink for retransmission rights of WVAH and WCHS on the Suddenlink cable system.
+This led to a protracted media battle and smear campaign between the two companies and Sinclair pulled the two stations from Suddenlink's lineup in the Beckley market.
+After several weeks of negotiations, the two companies reached an agreement allowing WVAH and WCHS to continue transmission over the Suddenlink cable system.
 The terms of the agreement were not released to the public.